-- Once melted, add the onions, and cook for 30 minutes or until they’re a deep brown color.
+- Once melted, add the onions and cook for 30 minutes or until they are a deep brown color.

-- Add the Worcestershire sauce, brown sugar and cook for 5 minutes.
-Once cooked, put to the side and allow to cool.
+- Add the Worcestershire sauce, brown sugar, and cook for 5 minutes.
+Once cooked, put to the side and allow it to cool.

-- In a blender add the cream cheese and blitz until smooth.
+- In a blender, add the cream cheese and blend until smooth.

-- Add the caramelized onion, chives, cream cheese and sour cream and blitz until combined.
+- Add the caramelized onion, chives, cream cheese, and sour cream and blend until combined.

-- If you’re running low on time, you can mix the hot onion in with the cream cheese and sour cream.
-It will, however, be quite runny, chilling it in the fridge will thicken it up.
+- You can mix the hot onion in with the cream cheese and sour cream if you are running low on time.
+It will, however, be quite runny.
+Chilling the dip in the fridge will thicken it up.

-- It’s important that the cream cheese is at room temperature otherwise the mix may curdle and become quite lumpy.
+- The cream cheese must be at room temperature; otherwise, the mix may curdle and become lumpy.

-- Allowing the dip to sit for a bit will allow for the flavors to develop more.
-This extra time will leave you with a way better-tasting dip but the extra time is not necessary if you need it fast.
+- Allowing the dip to sit will let the flavors develop more.
+This extra time will leave you with a better-tasting dip, but the additional time is unnecessary if you need it fast.

-- You can make this dip gluten-free by simply making sure the Worcestershire sauce you use doesn't contain gluten.
-You can usually check this by simply reading the label, and it should be mention that it is gluten-free.
+- You can make this dip gluten-free by simply making sure the Worcestershire sauce you use does not contain gluten.
+You can usually check this by simply reading the label, and it should mention that it is gluten-free.